schanlar/MSc-Thesis/README.md

 # MSc-Thesis
-My thesis for the Masters degree in Astrophysics
+My thesis for the Master's degree in Astrophysics.
+The template is heavily based on the work of Tomas Cassanelli